• Skip to primary navigation

 Make Tart Crust

-• In food processor, add flour, sugar, salt, butter and pulse together until sandy
+• In food processor, add flour, sugar, salt, butter and pulse together until sandy.

-• Add in egg yolks and pulse until dough comes together, then stop
+• Add in egg yolks and pulse until dough comes together, then stop.

 • Preheat the oven to 180°C (350°F).
 Take a piece of dough and press it in a nonstick tart mold to press around the tart tin until dough forms shape.
-Remove excess overhang
+Remove excess overhang.

-• Bake the tart crusts in preheated oven until lightly golden brown then remove from the oven to cool completely.
+• Remove crusts from the oven to cool completely.
 Once cool, remove the shells from tart tins.

 Make Filling

-• Continue stirring as it boils to a thick paste and turn off the heat when the filling starts to pull away from the sides and resembles a loose bread dough.
+• Continue stirring as it boils to a thick paste and turn off the heat when the filling starts to pull away from the sides and the bottom of the pot.
+It should resemble a very loose bread dough.
+Pour out the filling in a clean bowl to stop the cooking process and allow to cool to room temperature.

-• Fill the cooled tarts with the cooked yema using a small spoon and flatten the tarts with the back of your spoon or offset spatula.
+• Fill the cooled tarts with the cooked yema filling using a small spoon and flatten the tarts with the back of your spoon or offset spatula.
 Optional: top with some chopped nuts

 Keyword baked, nuts, pastry, tarts